-Backing up your Home Assistant configuration to USB drive.
-A good plus side is that you don’t need to mask all your passwords since the backup is locally at your home/residence.
+This will step you through the process of setting up a backup of your Home Assistant configuration to a USB device.
+This is a good method if you don’t want to mask all of your passwords since the backup is kept locally at your home/residence.

-Once connected you want to format/work with the drive.
-To know what path it is in, you can check with
+Once connected you want to mount the drive.
+To find the path where it is located, you can use the

 # dmesg | grep sd [ 0.909712] sdhci: Secure Digital Host Controller Interface driver [ 0.916414] sdhci: Copyright(c) Pierre Ossman [ 0.923366] sdhost: log_buf @ bac07000 (fac07000) [ 0.989001] mmc0: sdhost-bcm2835 loaded - DMA enabled (>1) [ 1.049095] sdhci-pltfm: SDHCI platform and OF driver helper [726257.743301] sd 0:0:0:0: Attached scsi generic sg0 type 0 [726259.184810] sd 0:0:0:0: [sda] 124846080 512-byte logical blocks: (63.9 GB/59.5 GiB) [726259.185603] sd 0:0:0:0: [sda] Write Protect is off [726259.185613] sd 0:0:0:0: [sda] Mode Sense: 23 00 00 00 [726259.186432] sd 0:0:0:0: [sda] No Caching mode page found [726259.186445] sd 0:0:0:0: [sda] Assuming drive cache: write through [726259.206085] sda: sda1 [726259.209004] sd 0:0:0:0: [sda] Attached SCSI removable disk

 sda and our partition is